nasa/cumulus/docs/deployment/distribution_component.md

 ---
-id: cumulus_component
+id: distribution_component
-title: Cumulus Terraform Module
+title: Cumulus Distribution Terraform Module
 hide_title: true
 ---

-# Cumulus Terraform Module
+# Cumulus Distribution Terraform Module

-The Cumulus Terraform module packages together a number of commonly-used components for ease of deployment.
+The Cumulus Distribution Terraform module deploys the Thin Egress App and the S3 Credentials Endpoint with a configuration targeted at Cumulus and NGAP.

 ## Input variables